 We thank the Undergraduate Library Media Commons for their continuing support of our multimedia program, EUI's Executive Committee -- Professors Ellen Moodie and Merinda Hensley (UIUC) and Isabel Scarborough (Parkland), and our Center for Innovation in Teaching and Learning (formerly CITES Academic Technologies and Digital Media) partners for their ongoing technology and training support.

 A very special thanks goes to Noelle Easterday and Chris Holmes-Singh, EUI and Office of Undergraduate Research’s graduate research assistants, for their hard work and support for the conference and our unit and programs more largely.

-Congratulations to our Fall 2013 Student Conference award winners, and to all those participating students who made the Fall 2013 conference such a great success!
-The hard work put into students' research projects and presentations was impressive!
-Awards were given as follows:
+Congratulations to our Fall 2015 Student Conference award winners, and to all those participating students who made the conference such a great success!

 The Ethnography of the University Initiative will hold its Fall 2015 Student Conference on Monday, December 7, 2015, in 126 LISB, 501 E. Daniels Street, on the UIUC campus.
 This event is open to the campus and community.
 EUI-affiliated courses are able to propose, research, present and publish their work (human subject research and archival) over the course of a semester.
 Drop in for a few panels or stay for the the whole event.
 Our program is available here.